BerniceJewel/PLP-STUDIES/Software-Project-Management.md

 Sequential Process: Waterfall follows a linear, sequential approach, where each phase of the project must be completed before the next one can begin.
 Emphasis on Planning: Waterfall places a strong emphasis on upfront planning and documentation.
 Advantages:
-Well-defined structure and clear milestones.
+Well-defined structure and clear documentation.
-Easier to manage and control, especially for smaller projects.
+Easier to manage and control, especially for smaller projects due to its rgidity.
 Comprehensive documentation.
 Disadvantages:
 Less flexible to changes in requirements.